-This Quick, Spicy Vegan Chicken Masala is the kind of curry I throw together for my family when I feel like serving something with a bit of a restaurant flair but without all the fuss.
+Dishes like this quick, spicy vegan chicken masala or this seitan curry are what I throw together for my family when I feel like serving something with a bit of a restaurant flair but without all the fuss.

 Most curries in my home are born of whatever is at hand, and that's especially true right now.
 I came up with this recipe after digging through the freezer and finding a third of a vegan seitan "chicken" loaf that I'd bought on an impulse around Thanksgiving last year.